-An MX lookup shows which mail servers receive inbound mail for a domain and in what priority order other mail systems should try them.
+An MX lookup shows which mail servers receive inbound mail for a domain and in what priority order remote mail systems should try them.

 If you are searching for , , , or , the practical goal is usually one of three things: confirm the domain can receive mail, verify a provider migration, or troubleshoot why inbound mail is going to the wrong place.